Bebi Dol: Later music career (1991–2000s)

-In 1995, Bebi Dol released her second studio album Ritam srca (Rhythm of the Heart).
-She recorded the album with guitarist Mario Šeparović of the band Psihopolis, with keyboardist Laza Ristovski making a guest appearance on the record.
-The album featured songs written by Bebi Dol and Zoran Vračević, as well as Serbian language covers of Madonna's "Take a Bow" (entitled "Pokloni se") and Judy Garland's "Over the Rainbow" (entitled "Iznad duge").
-The album also included new versions of "Brazil", "Slatke suze ljubavi" and "Rudi".
+In 1995 she released her second studio album Ritam srca (Rhythm of the Heart), which included new material as well as Serbian-language covers of Madonna's "Take a Bow" and Judy Garland's "Over the Rainbow" (entitled "Iznad duge").
 In 1999, Bebi Dol recorded the song "Ti si moj svet" ("You Are My World") for the various artists album Proleće na trgu – Moj Beograd srce ima (A Spring at the Square – My Belgrade Has a Heart), featuring protest songs against NATO bombing of Yugoslavia.
-At the 1999 Tomorrow's Children charity concert organized by UNICEF in Helsinki, Finland, Bebi Dol performed the song "Ruža" ("Rose"), composed by Zoran Zagorčić on the lyrics of poet Nina Živančević, and performed as a member of the choir consisting of musicians from around the world.